Zerotac/BardicInspiration/README.md

 ## How to use the prototype?
 As **this application is a prototype, Ionic must be installed** to start the project.
-1. npm install -g @ionic/cli
+1. open your command prompt
-2. open the command prompt
+2. npm install -g @ionic/cli
-3. navigate to the root directory of the project
+4. navigate to the root directory of the project
-4. write **ionic serve** into the prompt
+5. write **ionic serve** into the prompt
-5. a browser window should open (localhost)
+6. a browser window should open (localhost)
-6. have fun with the prototype
+7. have fun with the prototype